scottsen/morphogen/docs/guides/DOMAIN_FINISHING_GUIDE.md

 # tests/test_language_integration.py

 def test_use_graph_in_kairo_program():
-    """Test that graph domain works in .kairo files.""" program = """
+    """Test that graph domain works in .morph files.""" program = """
     use graph